-Our afternoon started with a visit to the Palais El Badi.
-On our way to the palace, we explored the streets of Medina.
-Even though the Palais El Badi is in ruins, it’s still very impressive.
-It’s impossible to be indifferent to its huge terraces!
-There is the possibility to climb to the top of the tower, where we find an amazing view of the city.
-In one of the rooms of the palace, you can watch a short movie that tells its story and shows us how it used to be before its destruction.
+After lunch, the afternoon began with a visit to the Palais El Badi.
+On the way to the palace, we took the opportunity to see and explore the streets of Medina.
+The Palais El Badi, although it is in ruins, is very imposing.
+It has huge patios that impress and it is possible to climb a tower where you have a wonderful view of the city.
+In one of the rooms of the palace, we can see a video telling the history of it and showing how it was before its destruction.

-Curiosity: this palace was built to celebrate the victory of the Moroccan against the Portuguese on the Alcácer Quibir battle.
+Curiosity: this palace was built to commemorate the victory of the Moroccans against the Portuguese in the battle of Alcácer Quibir.

-After visiting the palace, we were back in the streets of Medina and ur destination was the Koutoubia Mosque.
-It is the central mosque of the city and it’s surrounded by beautiful gardens.
-As in most of the Marrakesch mosques, only Muslims can go inside.
-Consequently, the only thing to do it to visit the exterior of the mosque.
+After this visit, we returned to the streets of Medina towards the Koutoubia Mosque.
+It is the central mosque of the city and is surrounded by beautiful gardens.
+As in most mosques in Marrakech, non-Muslims cannot enter and can only visit the outside.

-After visiting the Koutoubia Mosque, we went back to the riad.
-In the way to the riad, we stopped by the central square of the city – Jemma El Fna.
-During the day, this square is relatively calm and there is not much going on but, by night, it suffers a full transformation… Food banks, women reading the fate, men doing shows with monkeys and snakes, musical groups, improvised games, women doing tattoos, dance groups… On this square, everything turns into art and into something that can be sold.
-We stayed on Jemma El Fna living everything that was happening and, at the beginning of the night, we returned to the riad to have dinner and rest because there were still two days left to enjoy in this city.
+In the meantime, we returned to the riad through the central square of the city – Jemma El Fna.
+During the day, this square is relatively calm and there is not much going on but at night it is completely transformed… Food stands, women reading the fortune, men doing monkey and snake shows, music groups, improvised games, women doing tattoos, groups dancing… In this square, everything becomes art and something that can be sold.
+We stayed in the square living everything that was happening and, at the beginning of the night, we returned to the riad to have dinner and rest.

-When we arrived at the gardens, there were already some people waiting but we were still able to enter relatively quick.
-I recommend you to visit the gardens in the morning because, during the afternoon, the gardens have many visitors and it becomes harder and less pleasant to visit them.
-No one likes to visit a crowded place, right?
+The second day began with a bus ride to the Majorelle Gardens.
+There are several buses from Jemna El Fna Square to the gardens (L4, L11, L15).
+The value of the ticket is low, at around 2.00 euros per journey.
+When we arrived at the garden, there was some queue but we still managed to get in relatively quickly.
+I advise you to visit in the morning since in the afternoon the gardens have many visitors and it becomes a bit difficult to visit.
+Nobody likes to visit a crowded place, right?
 The Majorelle Gardens are beautiful.
-The variety of species of plants is huge and the mix of colours is amazing.
-On the same place, you also find a shop, a cafe and the Berbere Museum where there are exposed pieces of Yves Saint Laurent and Pierre Bergé, as ethnographic pieces from the Berber people.
+I highlight the huge variety of plants and the incredible colour mixing.
+In addition to the gardens, there is also a shop, a cafe and the Berber Museum where works by Yves Saint Laurent and Pierre Bergé are on display, as well as ethnographic pieces of the Berber people.

-For this experience, we bought an excursion at the riad.
-We arrived a little early at the combined place and the guide offered us a jeep ride in the “desert” and let me tell you, it was absolutely amazing!
-We were back at the place we were going to start the camel ride and, after a brief explanation, the camel ride started… At first, I was a bit scared and not very comfortable but, after a few moments riding the camel, I was already used to it and I loved this experience!
-This was, without any doubt, the best moment of my trip to Marrakech!
-The silence of the desert, mixed with the sunset, was just amazing!
-After the camel ride, we also had a typical dinner and a Moroccan dancing show.
+For this experience, we bought an excursion on the riad.
+We arrived a bit early at the agreed location and the guide offered us a jeep tour of the desert and it was absolutely amazing.
+We returned to the place where we would ” embark ” on the camel and, after a brief explanation, we started our tour.
+Initially, I was a bit scared but easily got used to and loved it.
+This was, without a doubt, the highlight of this trip and I lack the words to describe it… The combination of the desert silence and the sunset was incredible.
+After the camel ride, we had a typical dinner and a Moroccan style dance show.

-Palais de la Bahia was our choice to start the third day of our trip to Marrakesh.
-It is a building full of colourful tiles forming beautiful patterns.
-It still has many original walls and ground areas with the original tiles that delight everyone.
-Some areas of the palace are a bit destroyed but we can already see they’re doing some restoration works.
+The Palais de la Bahia was the place chosen to start the third day of the trip.
+It is a building full of colourful tiles with incredible patterns.
+There are still many walls and a lot of floor with the original tiles that enchant everyone.
+Some areas of the palace are a little destroyed but we can already see some restoration works.

-After our visit to the palace, we passed by the Fontaine Chrob (or Chouf) on the way to the Medersa Ben Youssef, a local school.
-We had lunch and, at the beginning of the afternoon, we visited a garden that is located in the centre of Medina – Le Jardin Secret.
-The name could not be more suited because this garden was built right in the centre of Medina and, if you pass by it, you can’t see it.
+After visiting the palace, we stopped by Fonte Chouf on the way to Medersa Ben Youssef, a local school.
+We had lunch and, in the early afternoon, visited a garden that is right in the middle of Medina – Le Jardin Secret.
+The name could not be better chosen because this garden was built right in the middle of Medina in a brilliant way and those on the outside don’t understand what is inside.

-After this visit, we visited the souks again to make some shopping.

-Then, we went to Jemna El Fna square and we climbed to the Le Grand Balcon du Cafe Glacier to see the sunset.
-This cafe was completely full but people are always entering and leaving so it didn’t take so long to find a free table on the terrace.
-The view from this place is beautiful… The sunset between the Koutoubia Mosque tower and the gardens around it, the rustle of people preparing their banks, the number of things all happening at the same time… When the sun was down, we went back to the Jemna El Fna square to have dinner and experience everything for the last time.
-At the end of the night, we went back to the riad.
+After this visit, we went once again to the souks to do some more shopping.
+Meanwhile, we headed to Jemna El Fna square and climbed up to Le Grand Balcon du Cafe Glacier to watch the sunset.
+The cafe was completely full but people were coming and going and we quickly got a place in the esplanade.
+The view from above is beautiful… The sunset between the tower of the Koutoubia Mosque and the garden that surrounds it, the commotion of people setting up their stands in the square, there are a lot of things happening at the same time.
+The sun went down and we walked down to the square to have dinner and experience what was happening.
+A few hours later, we returned to the riad.